 We give an introduction to Shark’s usage of the Boost uBLAS library for “all things linear algebra”:

-For convenience, Shark provides a statistics class wrapper, as well as generic support for serialization, logging, and the well-known factory-method-pattern:
+For convenience, Shark provides a statistics class wrapper, as well as generic support for serialization, and the well-known factory-method-pattern:

 Note that Shark follows a